How To Create To-Do Lists In WordPress

 To-Do List Settings

-Private categories are not visible when using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Categories marked ‘private’ will not be visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View lets you choose how lists will be viewed.
-There are 3 kinds of to do list views you can select:
+List View lets you specify how your lists are viewed.
+There are three kinds of list views:

-- Individual – Selecting this option lets each user create and manage their own private to-do list.
+- Individual – Choose this option if you want each user to be able to create and manage their own private to-do list.

-- Master – Use this option to have a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure to set the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – This option allows you to have one master list for all users, where users have their own individual completion of items.
+If using the ‘Master’ list view, make sure that you set the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order

-If you select Alphabetical, Category or ID options, items will be first sorted by priority.
+If you select Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be first sorted by priority.

 Show Added By

-If this option is enabled, you can display which of your users has added an item to your to-do list.
+If enabled (‘Yes’), you can display which members on your site have added an item to the to-do list.

 Show Date Completed